taniav1311/PS3-Railways-Hackathon/README.md

 # Problem Context

 Indian Railways operates one of the most complex transportation networks in the world.
-A delay at one station can propagate through multiple trains and routes due to shared tracks, platform constraints, and scheduling dependencies.
-At the same time, major junctions frequently experience congestion during peak travel periods, and passengers often face uncertainty when booking waitlisted tickets.
+Delays often propagate across routes due to shared tracks and scheduling dependencies, major stations experience congestion during peak travel hours, and passengers frequently face uncertainty regarding ticket confirmations.

-RailIntel approaches this challenge by modeling the railway network as a **connected operational system rather than isolated trains**.
-The platform focuses on the **Mumbai–Delhi corridor**, analyzing how infrastructure, train operations, and passenger demand interact across the route.
+RailIntel studies the railway network as a connected system rather than isolated trains, focusing on the Mumbai–Delhi corridor to analyze how infrastructure, operations, and passenger demand interact across the route.

-The goal is to provide an **interactive railway intelligence dashboard** that helps analyze delay propagation, congestion patterns, ticket confirmation probability, and infrastructure vulnerability.
+The platform provides an interactive intelligence dashboard capable of predicting delays, identifying congestion hotspots, estimating ticket confirmation probabilities, and analyzing infrastructure vulnerability.

 ---